ubc-stat-grad/ubc-stat-grad.github.io/index.markdown

 ## Recent news

-- **[November 4, 2022]** The Society of Actuaries (SOA) is holding an actuarial event on campus for UBC students on Tuesday, November 15, 2022.
-The event will take place from 5:30 to 8:00 PM.
-Please see the latest email for registration details!
-- **[October 28, 2022]** We have some exciting news---the Constance van Eeden Speaker for 2023 will be [Dr. Kevin Murphy](https://www.cs.ubc.ca/~murphyk/) of Google!
+- **[January 16, 2023]** We have some exciting news---the Constance van Eeden Speaker for 2023 will be [Dr. Kevin Murphy](https://www.cs.ubc.ca/~murphyk/) of Google!
-Dr. Murphy will visit our department on Thursday, February 2nd, 2023.
-He will give a lecture on a soon-to-be-decided topic, and hold short meetings with any interested student.
+Dr. Murphy will visit our department on Thursday, February 2nd at 11 am.
+He will give a lecture and hold short meetings with any interested student.
 We will follow up with more details closer to the date.
 Please contact David Xu or Miguel for more information.
-- **[October 15, 2022]** The date of the Fall 2022 SFU/UBC Joint Seminar is confirmed!
-We will meet in person at SFU Harbour Centre on Saturday, November 19.
-See the [Joint Seminar homepage](http://www.sfu.ca/~rennyd/JointSeminar2022/) for more information.
-To register as a presenter from UBC, contact Nikola, Naitong, or Chloe.
+- **[January 13, 2023]** The UBC/SFU Joint Statistics Seminar is jointly hosted by the graduate students of the UBC Department of Statistics and the SFU Department of Statistics and Actuarial Science.
+The fall event is organized by graduate students from SFU while the spring event is organized by graduate students from UBC.
+This term, the UBC-SFU joint seminar is happening in-person on March 4th (Saturday).
+The event is planned to include talks given by six students (three from UBC and three from SFU) and one faculty member from UBC.
+The presentation does not need to be formal, and can be based on work-in-progress research or statistical work-related talks.
+If you are interested in presenting, please feel free to reach out to Chloe, Naitong, or Nikola!
+The event website is https://ubc-sfu-seminar-2023.github.io.
+- **[January 9, 2023]** Welcome to the new term!
+The SGSA team wishes you the best in the coming year :)